jhui/jhui.github.io/_posts/2017-03-01-RNN-LSTM-GRU .markdown

 ### Recurrent Neural Network (RNN)

-If Convolution networks are deep networks exploring the spatial information, recurrent networks are the correspnding network for the time sequence data.
-This type of networks are popular with natural language processing (NLP).
+If Convolution networks are deep networks for images, recurrent networks are the networks for the time sequence data.
+LSTM and GRU networks are popular for the natural language processing (NLP).
+But before discussing those networks, we cover the basis a Recurrent neural network first.

+In a fully connected network, we model h as a function of X
+$$
+f(X_i)
+$$

+For time sequence data, RNN has an extra parameter
+$$
+h_{t-1}
+$$
+which is the output in the previous time step.

 <div class="imgcap">
 <img src="/assets/rnn/rnn_b.png" style="border:none;width:60%;">
 </div>

+So at time step t, we take the output at t-1 and input at t to compute on next prediction
 $$
+h(t)
+$$

+$$
 h_t = f(x_t, h_{t-1})
 $$

-At each time step t in a RNN:
 <div class="imgcap">
 <img src="/assets/rnn/rnn_b3.png" style="border:none;width:40%;">
 </div>

-For example, we unroll the RNN into 3 consecutive time steps (t-1, t & t+1):
+For example, we can unroll a RNN network from time step t-1 to t+1 below:
 <div class="imgcap">
 <img src="/assets/rnn/rnn_b2.png" style="border:none;width:40%;">
 </div>